Ennes99/First-Android-project---IT-shop/README.md

 # First-Android-project---IT-shop
 An online store where you can log in, buy and sell computers or components.
-The user also can give feedback about the app.
+The user can also give feedback about the app.

-I am figuring out how can I upload the entire project (I am still quite new in github)
+Only the essentials (activities, layout, manifest, gradle) are uploaded.
+I didn't figure out how to upload the whole project